 Gun Either-Sex Deer Season

-- Deer of either sex may only be taken during the gun season during those dates indicated on Deer Zone Maps and Regulations for Specific Game Lands.
+- Deer of either sex may only be taken during the gun season during those dates indicated on pages 65, 66 and 82–87.
 Most gun either-sex seasons fall under one of the following four categories in North Carolina:

 - Maximum: Either-sex harvest is allowed the entire gun season.

 - Moderate: Either-sex harvest is allowed the first open day of the regular season through the second Friday thereafter.

 - Conservative: Either-sex harvest is allowed the first open day of the regular season through the first Saturday thereafter.

 - Introductory: Either-sex harvest is allowed the first open Saturday of the regular gun season.